 IESG Statement on Designating RFCs as Historic

-Date: 20 October 2011
+Date: 20 July 2014

-Moving a document to Historic status means that the document is "not [an] Internet Standards in any sense," as per RFC 2026.
+Documents having Historic status means that those documents are "not Internet Standards in any sense," as per RFC 2026.